davetam88/Bookmarks-Server--Express-Server-assignment/README.md

 the database.
 and DELETE /list/:id allow ueer to delete a bookmark object.

-the sample format for the bookmark data/body information is as follows:
+A sample format for the bookmark data/body information is as follows:
 ```
 bookmark data format
 {
-  "id" : "1",
-  "bookName" : "bookName 1",
-  "bookContent": "bookContent 1"
+    "title" : "title 6",
+    "url" : "url 6",
+    "description" : "description 6",
+    "rating" : "rating 6",
 }
 ```